Kahn/freetel/easy-asterisk-gui/README.txt

 and IP Phones are automatically detected, and no knowledge of Asterisk configuration is required.

-Easy Asterisk is "unfeatured" - many of the Asterisk features are hidden by the GUI.
+Easy Asterisk is "unfeatured" - many of the Asterisk features are not available.
 Instead it tries to make very basic, very common Asterisk installations fast and simple, for example:

 * An Asterisk server running on your home gateway/firewall/server.
   You want to connect a few IP Phones and make cheap phones calls